 “Marla, I don’t want to see that woman in here again.
 Throw away her file.
 She’s obviously unstable.”

 I give Gary a whatever-you-say-boss look and nod as he backs away.
 He had no appointment with any new client.
 He just doesn’t want even the possibility of drama just in case someone might walk in.
 And I understand that, but Brittany is a ten and not easily replaced.
 All tens are high maintenance one way or another.
 I’d much rather counsel Brittany than have to spend hours and aggravation trying to replace her.
-But, boss’s orders. toss Brittany’s file into my Portofino style wastebasket.
+But, boss’s orders.
+I toss Brittany’s file into my Portofino style wastebasket.
 I then send Sam an email, letting him know that Brittany stopped by and was very upset.
 He quickly responds:

 Hi Marla,